 The Milli Temperature Sensor sample application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.

-Setting up the Milli Temperature Sensor application consists of these steps:
+To set up the Milli Temperature Sensor Application:

 - Setup a CoAP server on your Arduino processor board as described in the Example Sensor implementation with the Milli Dev Kit

 - Use the appropriate Itron reference application to use CoAP to communicate with your sensors.
 Itron strongly encourages integrators and developers to consume alerts/alarms through MQTT instead of CoAP OBSERVE.

 - Plot the sensor measurements using the Data Platform Plot Reference Application

 Option 2b - CoAP